saurabhshcs/bootifyjpajwt/README.md

 dependencies used - spring-jpa, spring-web, spring-security, io.jsonwebtoken, mysql-connector

 # What it does
-> This application generates JWT token and send this JWT token to the developer email.
+> This application generates JWT token and send this JWT token to the developer's email.
 The developer must use this JWT token to access our API.

 # How to run this application